-Meet The Team - Directors and Management
+Meet The Team - Directors and Senior Leadership

 Simon joined Numed in 1988 and has over 25 years experience working at Numed within the Hospital and Primary Care market, originally starting as a sales representative selling and supporting UK NHS Hospitals.
 Simon has two children and in lives in the Peak District.
 He enjoys the outdoor life and out of work you can either find him on the golf course or a tennis court.